 The Finance Division is responsible for the money that flows through Illinois Farm Bureau and some affiliates, as well as administrative services, information technology, and the operation and security of the IAA building.
 Health services and Employee Services and Activities are also housed in this Division.

 Information Technology handles employee computer and internet needs, as well as maintaining the organization’s website.
 They oversee systems and county support services including our membership database.
-The Information Resource Center offers library services to staff.
+The Information Resource Center offers research services to staff.

 The IAA Foundation funds education, research, and activities that benefit Illinois farm families and agriculture.
 They provide funding for programs such as Illinois Agriculture in the Classroom through fundraising events.
 The IFB Print Shop also operates under the Finance Division.
 Finance provides corporate support for the IAA Credit Union.